How to survive a slasher movie as a trope female character

 2. Have clear-cut gender boundaries: Men must either be jocks or geeks, nothing in between really exists.
 Girls must be pretty and dim (the heroine) or mouthy and tarty (usually the best friend figures, the ones who get killed in the lead up to the main characters).

-3. Killers must move silently: It doesn’t matter how cumbersome the killer’s outfit and accessories are, or what a hulk of a deformed man he may be, he must be ninja-like at all times.
+3. Killers must move silently: It doesn’t matter how cumbersome the killer’s outfit and accessories are, he must be ninja-like at all times.

 4. Victims must fall over at the most inconvenient times: Even if there is nothing physical to actually trip on, the sheer confusion of being chased by the murderer means people should slip over a lot.